tadoophom/ecs160-hw3/ANALYSIS.md

 ### Mutator logic

 The custom mutator parses the PNG file into chunks, modifies them then puts them back in the PNG file.
 It targets the IHDR chunk to try to get a buffer overflow and it randomly removes chunks to find crashes caused by missing data.
-The mutator also recalculates the CRC of every modified chunk to try finding more vulnerabilities.
+The mutator also randomly corrupts the CRC of every modified chunk to try finding more vulnerabilities.

 ┌─ process timing ────────────────────────────────────┬─ overall results ────┐
 │        run time : 0 days, 1 hrs, 1 min, 15 sec      │  cycles done : 38    │